When is season 2 of Ricky Gervais series After Life released?

 Not but, however right here’s a compilation of outtakes from sequence one to get you within the temper…

-to have fun the information of season 2 here is @rickygervais and the forged of After Life pissing about aka the season 1 bloopers pic.twitter.com/uTuUxPdvzX
+to have a good time the information of season 2 this is @rickygervais and the solid of After Life pissing about aka the season 1 bloopers pic.twitter.com/uTuUxPdvzX

 — Netflix UK & Eire (@NetflixUK) April three, 2019